Live Like a Champion Today!

 As a teen, how much do you even think about becoming perfect like God?
 It ought to be hugely motivating to become the very best you can be and to fulfill your incredible potential in the Family of God.
 But, you might reason, I just want to have fun and enjoy my youth.
 The pursuit of perfection is for when I’m an adult.

-You will hew to the line of the one supreme goal of life, which should be to inherit the Kingdom of God, to be born of God into the very Family of God.
-You will relentlessly pursue this goal with zeal, with enthusiasm, with drive and with energy fired by godly ambition, with hope, with faith, living by every word of God. …
+The reality is, God’s way of life is the most rewarding way.
+Herbert W. Armstrong wrote: “It is the way of life that is the abundant life.
+It’s the way of the happy, the cheerful life that simply radiates.
+It radiates sunshine and happiness, and it’s always happiness within. … You will hew to the line of the one supreme goal of life, which should be to inherit the Kingdom of God, to be born of God into the very Family of God.
+You will relentlessly pursue this goal with zeal, with enthusiasm, with drive and with energy fired by godly ambition, with hope, with faith, living by every word of God. … That is the Christian life.
+It’s the happy, the abundant life (“This Is the Life!
+Real Abundant Living,” Plain Truth, May 1957).

 Making perfection your ultimate aim in life will put you right in line with the foundational law of success: Fix the right goal.
 “In other words, the very first law of success is to be able to define success!”
 Mr. Armstrong wrote in The Seven Laws of Success.
 “Once you have learned what success is, make that your goal in life.”

-As far as baseball goes, Texas Rangers general manager Chris Young fixed the right goal: to build the very best baseball team on the planet.
+As far as baseball goes, Texas Rangers general manager Chris Young fixed the right goal: to build the best baseball team on the planet.

 But every goal needs a why and a how.
-“Where there is no vision, the people perish: but he that keepeth the law, happy is he” (Proverbs 29:18).
+“Where there is no vision, the people perish: but he that keepeth the law, happy ishe” (Proverbs 29:18).
 For fixing the right goal, vision is the why.
 Law keeping is the how.

 Vision

-Chris Young needed real vision to turn around his dreadful ball club that was quickly becoming a joke across Major League Baseball.
+Chris Young needed real vision to turn around his dreadful ball club that was becoming a joke across Major League Baseball.
 He needed vision to accomplish what no Rangers team had ever done before, in the process atoning for back-to-back World Series losses in 2010 and 2011.

 Down to the final strike of the final out, Cardinals legend David Freese hit a game-tying, two-run triple off the right field wall.
 To this day, debate rages as to whether Rangers right fielder Nelson Cruz should have made the lunging catch.
 Glory escaped the Rangers by about a foot.